GoodRx/apns-client/docs/intro.rst

     # Send the message.
     srv = APNs(con)
+    try:
         res = srv.send(message)
+    except:
+        print "Can't connect to APNs, looks like network is down"
+    else:
         # Check failures.
 Check codes in APNs reference docs.
         for token, reason in res.failed.items():
             code, errmsg = reason
             print "Device failed: {0}, reason: {1}".format(token, errmsg)

         # Check failures not related to devices.
         for code, errmsg in res.errors:
-        print "Error: ", errmsg
+            print "Error: {}".format(errmsg)

         # Check if there are tokens that can be retried
         if res.needs_retry():
             # repeat with retry_message or reschedule your task
             retry_message = res.retry()

 APNs protocol is notoriously badly designed.
 It wasn't possible to detect which